 Figure 2.
-Lithgow SAF Model 1 (top) has the trigger attached to the stock whilst both the SAF Slazenger Model 1A and 1B (below) have the trigger assembly screwed
+Lithgow SAF Model 1 (top) has the trigger attached to the stock whilst both the SAF Slazenger Model 1A and 1B (below) have the trigger assembly screwed to the barrel/receiver

 Figure 3.
 SAF Slazenger Model 1A and 1B trigger assembly screwed to barrel/receiver